thoqbk/spring-testing/README.md

 }
 ```

-From the example above you can foresee that we need to do many manual steps to get a Spring application up and running, especially the enterprise application with many external dependencies such as DB, message queue, third-party APIs.
+From the example, above you can foresee that we need to do many manual steps to get a Spring application up and running, especially the enterprise application with many external dependencies such as DB, message queue, third-party APIs.

-Spring Boot makes things easier by doing all auto configrations for us.
+Spring Boot makes things easier by doing all auto configurations for us.
 Here is the code for the same example in Spring Boot:

 ```java
 @SpringBootApplication